salter14/recipes/cinnamon_buns.md

 Filling can be cut down a bit.
 Probably by 10-20%.

 ## November 1, 2022
 Put everything in the bowl and mix for 9 minutes.
 Add a bit of flour as needed.
-Added 25g this time.

 Place dough in greased bolw and let rise 1 hour.
 Roll and add filling.
 Slice into rolls and put in pan lined with parchment.
 Let rise another 30+ minutes, then bake.